TimBrowne066/PowerOutputTracker/README.md

 # Power Output Tracker
-## A coding challenge for PeaksWare
+## A pure JavaScript data visualazation exercise

 ## To start the application:
 - ```npm install```